 A laptop will be available for presenters to preview their presentation to ensure its compatibility with the presentation computers.
 (Location for this is to be determined – please inquire at the registration desk.)

 Industry Sponsor Exhibits:

 Exhibits will be arranged ????? for viewing throughout the meeting.

 Student Travel Awards

-Student Travel Award applications for SON 2018 are due May 15, 2018.
+Student Travel Award applications for SON 2019 are due ????.
 The Cobb Foundation, Dow AgroSciences, and Bayer Travel Awards are available.
 Thank you to the Travel Award Sponsors.

 Information and application process for Travel Awards is available at the following links